 Important: If you think you will be applying more that one coat of paint (very common), make sure you double the gallons of paint needed for your project.

 Notes: When You Are Ready to Buy Your Paint, It Is a Good Idea to Do the Following:

 1) Buy a little extra paint

-2) If you are having a colour mixed for you, make sure the retailer writes down the mixture on the can
+2) If you are having a color mixed for you, make sure the retailer writes down the mixture on the can

-3) If you are buying off the shelf paint, write down what colour it is and who the manufacturer is so you can get the same in the future
+3) If you are buying off the shelf paint, write down what color it is and who the manufacturer is so you can get the same in the future